oneananda/Software-Architecture-Best-Practices/Authentication Best Practices/README.md

 Use tools like reCAPTCHA or rate-limiting services (e.g., from AWS, Azure) to prevent abuse.

 ## 8. Secure Identity Providers
 Offload authentication responsibilities to secure identity providers such as Auth0, Okta, or AWS Cognito.
+These services come with built-in security best practices and reduce the burden of managing user authentication securely.